SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 Here is is a blog on how to utilized the Open SQL Schema with SAP Data Intelligence to upsert a file: https://blogs.sap.com/2021/12/23/sap-data-intelligence-cloud-file-upsert-into-sap-data-warehouse-cloud/

-And last but not least, you can use any 3rd party client (e.g. DBeaver) or ETL tool of your choice to push data to system.
+And last but not least, you can use any 3rd party client (e.g. DBeaver) or ETL tool of your choice to push data to the system.

 ### Sharing data from Spaces
 In general, in SAP Data Warehouse Cloud you can use _Spaces_ to isolate resources such as CPU, disc spaces, users and data by grouping them logically to the business needs.